Comet-AI/Comet.Box/README.md

   ### Want to Contribute or join us?

-  **🚀 To contribute to CoinShift Imaging Box repository raise an issue in the git-repo or dm on LinkedIn**
+  **🚀 To contribute to Comet Box repository raise an issue in the git-repo or dm on LinkedIn**
    - Ritesh - [Ritesh](https://www.linkedin.com/in/ritesh-yadav2011/)

   **📧 To Join us Shoot a mail to**